PurdueCAM2Project/HELPSweb/source/join.rst

 ~~~~~~~~~~~~~~~

-It is expected that every student in his group has the programming
+It is expected that every student in this team has the programming
 skills described in his book “Intermediate C Programming” (CRC Press,
 ISBN 9781-4987-11630).
 Knowledge about the following topics would be
 helpful: data structures, discrete mathematics, algorithms, computer